rajat-g/Ultimate-Sideloading-Guide/README.md

 - Compatible with Scarlet/Feather/ESign/GBox/QuickSign

 Some of the disadvantages with using this method:
-- No VPN Support
+- No VPN Support (unless making your own DNS)
-- No ChatGPT Support although ChatGPT in Apple Intelligence might still work!
+- No ChatGPT Support (unless making your own DNS)
+- Feather might not work (unless making your own DNS)

 I will look into fixing these quirks soon.